aosabook/500lines/modeller/chapter.md

 We accomplish rotation of the scene by using a Trackball algorithm.
 The trackball is an intuitive interface for manipulating the scene in 3 dimensions.
 Conceptually, a trackball interface functions as if the scene was inside a transparent globe.
 Placing a hand on the surface of the globe and pushing it rotates the globe.
 Similarly, clicking the right mouse button and moving it on the screen rotates the scene.
 You can find out more about the theory of the trackball at the [OpenGL Wiki](http://www.opengl.org/wiki/Object_Mouse_Trackball).
 In this project, we use a trackball implementation provided as part of [Glumpy](https://code.google.com/p/glumpy/source/browse/glumpy/trackball.py).
-It's available in Appendix ???
-(TODO: this?).

 We interact with the trackball using the `drag_to` function with starting location of the mouse and the change in mouse location as parameters.